Skip to content

 A target is any system PyRIT sends prompts to.
 This could be an OpenAI endpoint, an Azure OpenAI deployment, a local Ollama instance, a custom HTTP API, or even a browser-based chat interface.
 5 PyRIT ships with targets for all major providers:

-• OpenAIChatTarget for OpenAI and OpenAI-compatible APIs
+• OpenAIChatTarget for OpenAI, Azure OpenAI, and any OpenAI-compatible API (including Ollama)

-• AzureOpenAIChatTarget for Azure OpenAI deployments
+• AzureMLChatTarget for Azure ML endpoints

-• OllamaChatTarget for local Ollama models
+• HuggingFaceChatTarget for Hugging Face models

 Converters transform prompts before they reach the target.
 6 This is where encoding, obfuscation, and format manipulation happen.
 PyRIT includes over 50 converters: